 b) Under- and post-graduate teaching coordination

-c) Organization of cultural initiatives
+c) the promotion of social activities and cultural initiatives

 a) The DiGi Department collects approximately 120 structured research projects, whose fields extend to all areas of law study, including bordering areas (political economy, sociology) whose study is important for legal disciplines.

 The different research activities conducted by the DiGi Department are recognised on both national and international levels.
 Over the years, researches have been called to hold prestigious public positions (Constitutional Court Judges, presidents and members of commissions for legislative reforms, Superior Council of Judiciary members, the current President of the Italian Republic).

 Excellent performances of our researchers are showed in periodic assessments of the research quality (VQR) performed by the National Agency of Evaluation of University and Research (ANVUR) from a 2016 survey, relating to 2011-2014.
 Furthermore, the Law Department is one of the few Italian law departments inserted by MIUR among the best 180 University Departments of Italy for its research quality.

 Emeriti Professors and various members of important scientific academies such as the Accademia dei Lincei are part of this Department.

 During the course of its history, DiGi has been managing scientific research projects both on several national and international levels (such as among the newest “The Global Dynamics of Extortion Racket Systems GLODERS (VII PQ)” and “Illegal Flow Observation- IFO, the project Menu For Justice Towards An European Curriculum Studiorum On Judicial Studies”; “Security right and European insolvency regulation”).

 DiGi provides a fully functional environment to italian and foreign researchers in developing their business.
 Its collection of books amounts to thousands of volumes and journals and a particular attention is being paid to the increase of foreign journals too.